ETS-Android4/MovementDirectionDetection/README.md

   2. data folder contains the measurements of the trouser pocket, shirt pocket, and hand positions There are two reports generated
   1. ImprovingMovementDirectionofaRoadUserUsingMobileSensorData.pdf is the final report
-  2. diff_ImprovingMovementDirectionofaRoadUserUsingMobileSensorData.pdf is the difference file compared with the latest and the last sun=bmitted report
+  2. diff_ImprovingMovementDirectionofaRoadUserUsingMobileSensorData.pdf is the difference file compared with the latest and the last submitted report
 The python code is for the implementing the SOMDA algorithm and plotting and evaluaton of the approach.